Your Ultimate Guide to Staying Healthy Through the Holidays

 In case of kapha congestion:

 Herbs can also play an important role in giving a boost to your natural defense system.
-Immune Support is a blend of herbs that combines Ayurvedic herbs that are traditionally used to support health during the cold and flu season.
+Immune Strong is a blend of herbs that combines Ayurvedic herbs that are traditionally used to support health during the cold and flu season.
 This herbal remedy may be the extra protection you need to stay healthy through the fluctuations of the season.

 Chyavanprash, an organic nutritive jam, can also be taken on a daily basis to help rejuvenate the body and support immune function.